bytedance/CanRisk-AI/README.md

       this study adopts [MinerU](https://github.com/opendatalab/MinerU) for full-text parsing.

 3. full-text screening
    - The input file is in `tsv` format and does not require column names.
-The first column contains unique abstract IDs (which can be defined by the user), and the second column contains the file paths of the PDF parsed files corresponding to the literature.
+The first column contains unique paper IDs (which can be defined by the user), and the second column contains the file paths of the PDF parsed files corresponding to the literature.
    - Note that the PDF parsed files should be in TXT format (Markdown format is also acceptable).
    ```shell
    python 2.Full_text_filter.py input_file.tsv output_file.tsv